Related Policies and Additional References:

 University maintenance and custodial staff will need to be escorted when accessing the Data Centers.
 All facilities staff must sign the access log upon entering and leaving the Data Center.

-The Director Systems Support will review the access list annually and will remove any individuals who no longer have a legitimate business need to access the Data Centers.
+The Director of Network and Infrastructure Technology will review the access list annually and will remove any individuals who no longer have a legitimate business need to access the Data Centers.

-As part of the employee exit procedure the ITS staff is notified when employees leave the department.
-An ITS Director will request the immediate removal of access rights if the employee has Data Center access.
+As part of the employee exit procedure the IS staff is notified when employees leave the department.
+An IS Director will request the immediate removal of access rights if the employee has Data Center access.

-Any unauthorized access to the Data Center must be reported to ITS Management and must be reported to the Director Systems Support who will determine if the incident needs to be reported to the campus police.
+Any unauthorized access to the Data Center must be reported to IS Management and must be reported to the Director of Network and Infrastructure Technology who will determine if the incident needs to be reported to the campus police.

 Attempts to forcibly enter the Data Center must be immediately reported to campus police.